crashoverride777/swifty-ads/README.md

 https://developers.google.com/admob/ios/mediation-networks

-Note: Mediation will not work on tvOS because the AdMob SDK does not support it, which is why I included AppLovin.
+Note: Mediation will not work on tvOS because the AdMob SDK does not support it, which is why I included AppLovin for tvOS.

 # Rewarded Videos

-Admob reward videos will only work when using a 3rd party mediation network such as Chartboost.Read the AdMob rewarded video guidlines
+Admob reward videos will only work when using a 3rd party mediation network such as Chartboost.
+Read the AdMob rewarded video guidlines

 https://developers.google.com/admob/ios/rewarded-video

-and your 3rd party mediation ad network guidlines to set up reward videos correctly.
+and your 3rd party mediation of choice ad network guidlines to set up reward videos correctly.

 Note:

 Reward videos will show a black full screen ad using the test AdUnitID.
-I have not figured out yet how to test ads on AdMob that come from 3rd party mediation networks.
+I have not figured out yet how to test ads on AdMob that come from 3rd party mediation networks without using the real AdUnitID.
-I have tested this code with a real reward video ad from Chartboost, so I know everything works.
-(This is not recommended, always try to avoid using real ads when testing)

-# Set-Up "-D DEBUG" custom flag.
+# Setup -D DEBUG" custom flag.

 Click on Targets (left project sideBar, at the top) -> BuildSettings.
 Than underneath buildSettings next to the search bar on the left there should be buttons called Basic, All, Combined and Level.
 Click on All and than you should be able to scroll down in buildSettings and find the section called SwiftCompiler-CustomFlags.
 Click on other flags and than debug and add a custom flag named -D DEBUG

 http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

-# Pre-setup (iOS)
+# Pre-setup iOS

 - Step 1: Sign up for a Google AdMob account and create your real adUnitIDs for your app, one for each type of ad you will use (Banner, Interstitial, Reward Ads).